 Every time you go to the doctor’s office, your M.D. straps an inflatable sleeve around your upper arm to test your blood pressure.
 You’ve likely gone through this routine so many times you don’t give it a second thought.
 We’re here to tell you should.
-High blood pressure (HBP) puts your heart health at risk—and, astoundingly, one in two American adults has it.
+High blood pressure (HBP) puts your heart health at risk—and, astoundingly, nearly one in two American adults has it.
 Now that we have your attention, we’d also like to point out that HBP is often highly treatable.
 Keep reading and we’ll tell you how to help curb the threat it poses to your body’s most important muscle.

 We went to some of the nation's top experts in hypertension to bring you the most up-to-date information possible.